 Hey guys!
 I was just thinking about my last trip to Disney, and I decided to put together a packing list that I think you will enjoy.

-First off, this list has come to me by trial and error… Some things I have dropped off my most recent list because I did not use them or need them.
+First off, this list has come to me by trial and error… There are some things I have dropped off my most recent list because I did not use them or need them.
 Why haul something throughout the parks when you don’t really need to?

 I have also had to buy a couple of new items to add to my bag too!